John W. Saunders Jr.: Research

 Saunders is most notable for his research concerning the apical ectodermal ridge (AER), which he studied for over 50 years.
-Saunders first began his research on the AER by studying the wing development of embryonic chickens, and he is considered a significant innovator of many embryological experiments that he used to identify major signaling areas responsible for chick limb development.
-In his 1948 publication "The proximo-distal sequence of origin of the parts of the chick wing and the role of the ectoderm", Saunders first suggested that the apical ectoderm may potentially influence the areas that form parts of the wing in the chicks he was studying.
-During this study, the apical ectoderms of wings buds were removed at various stages (stages 4–7) of wing development.
+Saunders first began his research by studying the wing development of embryonic chickens, and he is considered a pioneer of many embryological experiments used to identify major signaling areas responsible for chick limb development.
+In his 1948 publication "The proximo-distal sequence of origin of the parts of the chick wing and the role of the ectoderm", Saunders first suggested that the apical ectoderm may potentially influence the areas involved in wing development of chicks.
+In this study, the apical ectoderms of wing buds were removed at various stages (stages 4–7) of wing development.
 The results from this study indicated that removal of the apical cap during stages 4–7 of wing development in the birds studied led to difficulties in the formation of fully developed wings.
 Based on this, Saunders conducted further research and was able to deduce that the distal portion of the wing is formed from the mesoderm in a small area at the top of the bud, which he termed as a region of "apical growth".
 Following this, he found that the lengthening of this region first led to the formation of the proximal region of the wing followed by the formation of the distal portion of the wing.
 Saunders also concluded that the differentiation pattern following this proximo-distal wing formation order was also connected to the apical growth region of the wing bud.
 Moreover, another big finding from this publication was that the ectodermal ridge controls the apical growth responsible for the proximo-distal formation pattern and that removing the ectodermal ridge prevents limbs that have not been formed yet from forming.

 Saunders continued to study the AER and followed up his early work with more research on the apical zone as well as its role in the formation of wing limbs in chick embryos.
 In 1962, Saunders published an article titled "On the role of ectoderm in limb development" in which he made several promising conclusions.
 He concluded that when EDTA is used to remove the ectoderm from limb buds, regions towards the end of the limb do not form.
 However, he also found that, even in the absence of the apical ridge, limb buds with remaining ectodermal cells present after treatment with EDTA could still develop in their distal regions.
 Additionally, Saunders's study indicated that when ultrasound is used to remove the ectoderm of the limb buds, some of them may still develop at their end-regions even if there are no ectodermal cells present.
 However, they do not show development at their distal regions when treated for ectoderm removal by ultrasound.